EarlGlynn/CharacterCount/README.md

  F    46    6   3   7   34   0  25  33  61   4 11  14  22  14  51  493
 ```

-A typical binary EXE file.
+This is typical of the pattern for a binary EXE file.

 ## Background